BasLangenberg/packer-vagrant-builder/README.md

+Based on [Edwin Biemond's](https://github.com/biemond/packer-vagrant-builder) repo in order to not reinvent the wheel.

 [Packer](http://packer.io) Vagrant for Solaris or Linux boxes with Puppet pre-installed

 make sure you create folder called build in this repos